m-ghonim/weather-journal/README.md

 - `units` can be either 'standard', 'metric' or 'imperial'.
 Default value is 'metric'.
 ## Version History
 - Initial commit
-- Add functions to fetch weather data and minor HTML structure changes
+- Add function to fetch weather data
+- Add function to send date, temperature and user feelings to server
+- Add function to retrieve most recent data from server and display it